-Discover some of Ireland’s best luxurious and romantic 5 Star hotels and Castles on this wonderful luxury getaway in Ireland!
-You have the option of upgrading your accommodation should you require it.
+Discover some of Ireland’s best luxurious and romantic 5-star hotels and Castles on this wonderful luxury getaway in Ireland!
+This tour is the perfect choice for an Ireland honeymoon and you have the option of upgrading your accommodation should you require it.
 All of these tours are available on a self-drive basis or if you prefer not to drive we can also offer each tour as a private chauffeured tour of Ireland, the ultimate experience.

 Discovering Ireland Vacations have put together a detailed itinerary which, as you explore each location, will guide you to the best attractions that Ireland has to offer.